Zelenskyy arrives at G-7 summit in Japan as leaders ramp up pressure on Russia

 On his arrival, Zelenskyy wrote on his Telegram channel: "Japan.
 G7.
 Important meetings with partners and friends of Ukraine.
 Security and increased cooperation for our victory.
 Today, peace will be closer."

+On Saturday evening, Zelenskyy met with Indian prime minister Narendra Modi, whose country has been criticized for its "strategic ambivalence" about Russia's invasion.
+It is the two leaders' first meeting since the war began last year.

-Zelenskyy will participate in a session on Ukraine on Sunday, the final day of the summit.
+Zelenskyy will then participate in a session on Ukraine on Sunday, the final day of the summit.

-This is Zelenskyy's first trip to Asia since Russia launched its full-scale invasion of Ukraine in February 2022.
+Zelenskyy last visited Japan in 2019 and met with then Prime Minister Shinzo Abe.
 Hiroshima, destroyed by a nuclear attack in World War II, is also laden with symbolism, as Zelenskyy has warned that nuclear-armed Russia could escalate its war on Ukraine.

 And amid talk of Russia potentially deploying tactical nuclear weapons in Ukraine, Zelenskyy's appearance would also reinforce the anti-nuclear message host nation Japan has been keen to send, analysts say.